-The current research interests of our group can be best described by our 'Research Pyramid' as shown on the right.
+The current research interests of our group can be best described by our 'Research Pyramid'.

 Moore's Law, which predicts that the number of transistors on a chip will double every 18 months,

 has become a principle for the IC industry in delivering more and more powerful semiconductor chips

 at decreasing cost per transistor.
 However, there is plenty of but not unlimited room at the bottom.